nre-learning/nrelabs-curriculum/lessons/lesson-15/stage5/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('st2', 9)">Run this snippet</button>

-Looks like our `loadconfig` action executed successfully - we can verify this at the CLI of `vqfx2`:
+Looks like our `loadconfig` action executed successfully - we can verify this at the CLI of `vqfx2` and see the interface that we just disabled, is back up and running:

 ```
 show interfaces em4